A/Prof. Barry Cense

 Barry Cense studied Applied Physics at the Fontys Hogeschool Eindhoven (1995).
 He holds a PhD degree from Twente University, the Netherlands (2005).
-His research has brought him from the Netherlands (Philips Corporate Research), to the USA (Massachusetts General Hospital, Indiana University), Japan (Utsunomiya University) to Australia (University of Western Australia).
+His research has brought him from the Netherlands (Philips Corporate Research), to the USA (Massachusetts General Hospital, Indiana University), Japan (Utsunomiya University), Australia (University of Western Australia) and South Korea (Yonsei University).
 His research interests include imaging of the human retina with ultra-high resolution polarization-sensitive optical coherence tomography and adaptive optics, retinal tracking and retinal diseases such as age-related macular degeneration and glaucoma.
+Barry joined OBEL in March of 2018, and he is currently in Seoul for a 2-year fellowship at Yonsei University.

 Michael Jona Hackmann